 Residential Mortgage No Longer Charges an Origination Fee

-Residential Mortgage no longer charges an origination fee on its home loans, lowering out-of-pocket closing costs to qualified homebuyers.*
+Residential Mortgage no longer charges an origination fee on most of its home loans, lowering out-of-pocket closing costs to qualified homebuyers.*

 Instead of paying the customary 1% origination fee, you’ll pay a processing fee and an underwriting fee.

 The money you save could be in the thousands, and be used to increase your down payment, set up an emergency fund for those inevitable home repairs, lower debt, or whatever you choose.

 Local service, more programs and fewer fees set us apart from other lenders.

 For more information, or to pre-qualify, contact us today.

 *Restrictions may apply.
 Amount of savings depend on the loan amount.
 Minimum loan amount to save is $105,000.
 Not available on AHFC loans.

 Refinance Renovation Loans

 Are you ready to renovate your outdated kitchen or master bath and increase your home’s value?
 What about increase the energy efficiency of your home to save you money?
 All of that is possible with a Refinance Renovation loan from Residential Mortgage.